 "However, I am still optimistic about pickup sales longer term," Mattingly says.
 "As long as the construction industry continues to do well, I think truck sales will too.
 People working in these industries like and need their trucks."

 Mattingly's fund was overweight GM, relative to the benchmark, as of the end of May 2018.
-It also held non-benchmark exposure to Allison Transmission (ALSN), which supplies components for pickup trucks and heavy equipment.
+It also held non-benchmark exposure to Allison Transmission (ALSN), which supplies components for heavy equipment.

 The re-emergence of increasing demand for electric vehicles (EVs) is another force that may increasingly shape the road.
 While still representing a small percentage of the passenger car industry, many signs are pointing toward EVs becoming a more significant factor in the near future.
 A 2018 survey by AAA found that 20% of US consumers expressed an interest in buying an electric car, up from 15% in 2017.